-A religious sister preparing for mission shows an intellectual curiosity and a positive attitude toward learning.
+Religious men and women preparing for mission show an intellectual curiosity and a positive attitude toward learning.
 This attitude is crucial to complete a rigorous course of studies.

 The Formation Program provides interviews and formation groups as both places and resources for further positive intellectual development.
-Formation group discussions include topics such as techniques for effective study, which will help her thrive in her academic work.
-Divine Word College also provides cultural events, reading materials, and access to electronic media which enhance her learning.
+Formation group discussions include topics such as techniques for effective study, which will help them thrive in their academic work.
+Divine Word College also provides cultural events, reading materials, and access to electronic media which enhance their learning.

-A successful religious sister works to acquire a solid education that will serve her as a foundation for the rest of her life and develops a dedication to continuing intellectual growth.
-With such an attitude she will venture outside of mere academic requirements and make use of educational media available to her.
+Successful religious men and women work to acquire a solid education that will serve them as a foundation for the rest of their lives and develops a dedication to continuing intellectual growth.
+With such an attitude they will venture outside of mere academic requirements and make use of educational media available to them.
 This attitude is expressed in curiosity about the world.
-The regular reading of newspapers, scholarly magazines and journals is evidence of her growing intellectual curiosity and sophistication.
+The regular reading of newspapers, scholarly magazines and journals is evidence of their growing intellectual curiosity and sophistication.

-The religious sister's attitude toward intellectual development is demonstrated in her cumulative grade point average and its maintenance and improvement.
-Her Formation Director and the Dean of Students receive a copy of her semester grade report and have access to her daily progress through on-line grade reports.
+Religious men and women's attitude toward intellectual development is demonstrated in their cumulative grade point average and its maintenance and improvement.
+Their Formation Director and the Dean of Students receive a copy of their semester grade report and have access to their daily progress through on-line grade reports.